DaniGargya/dissertation/notes/questions.md

 ### Jaccard
 - how to go around that it does matrix for all of them together?
 - numbers change if I have more than 1 plot?
+- only uses absent/present?
+- vegan package - use binary?

 ### Area/ unique lat/long
 - for the studies < 1km² can I use the CENT_LAT/LONG data, assuming that all the plots were within the 1km² of the CENT_LAT/LONG given?
 That would also mean they would all have the same accessibility score.